ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 If your infrastructure is already deployed on {{site.data.keyword.cloud_notm}}, you can configure an existing server to offer a CIFS share to the internal network.
 You can then mount any ISO on the internal network to a bare metal server.

-This option the preferred method for installing a custom OS on a bare metal server.
+This option is the preferred method for installing a custom OS on a bare metal server.
 IPMI installs over the local network, which is fast and can keep an ISO mounted even if you log out or get disconnected from the management interface.

 Follow these steps to install a Custom OS from a CIFS Share:

 1. Make sure that the ISO is on the CIFS Share.
 * Log in to the IPMI management console by pointing your web browser to the IP specified in cloud.ibm.com.
-* Go to **Devices** > your server (device details)** > **Remote Mgmt**. **Note:** The username and password are also specified in the details.
+* From the {{site.data.keyword.cloud_notm}} console, go to **Devices** > **Your server (device details)** > **Remote Mgmt**.
+The username and password are also specified in the details.
+{: note}
 * Hover over **Virtual Media** and click **CD-ROM image**
-* Compelte the appropriate details and click **Save and Mount**.
+* Complete the appropriate details and click **Save and Mount**.

 Not all users have permission to change the BIOS of the server.
-If necessary, you can open a ticket to support requesting:
+If necessary, you can open a support ticket and request the following items:
   * Root user administrator privileges on IPMI (to be able to change the Virtual Media Attach mode).
   * Change the boot sequence to ‘IPMI Virtual Disk’ as first boot option.
   {: note}

 ### What next

-After you make these changes, go back to the **IPMI management console** and go to **Configuration > Remote session** and change attach mode to **Attach**.
-Then, reboot the server and boot from the virtual media.
+After you make these changes, go back to the **IPMI management console** and go to **Configuration > Remote session**.
+Change the attach mode to **Attach**.
+Then, restart the server and boot from the virtual media.

 In some older IPMI consoles, you can skip this option.
 {: note}